-We spoke to some of the women who had travelled to the palace to pay their respects to Her Majesty, to find out what she has meant to them and her lasting impact.
+Earlier this morning, ELLE UK visited Buckingham Palace to speak to some of the women who had travelled to pay their respects to Her Majesty, to find out what she has meant to them and her lasting impact.
 Because, never has there been a more pertinent time when the words of the late Queen have felt more true.
 As she once said: 'Grief is the price we pay for love.'

 It felt quite surreal hearing about the Queen’s death.
 I'm not particularly a massive royalist, but it’s a strange and emotional time in the UK.
 Everyone has such respect for the fact that Her Majesty managed to bridge the gap between being a monarch and having a distance from people, while still being a human figure.
 As a fan of The Crown, the show has taught me more about how difficult the Queen's role has been.

 My favourite memories of the Queen will be seeing her laugh.
 I knew someone who met her once, and they always said that she had the most sparkly blue eyes.
 When you watched her on TV, you could tell she had a great personality.

 I was away when the Jubilee happened earlier this year and was gutted.
 I would have loved to have been here in London.
 I like how the monarchy brings everyone together.
 Seeing the amount of people here today at Buckingham Palace is comforting.